mouseless/baked/docs/blueprints/README.md

 blueprints that include a set of layers and features with a default configuration to allow you to reuse what is commonly needed for an application.

-> :information_source:
+> :bulb:
 >
-> You can override feature configurations.
-For more information you can refer
-> to
+> To override a built-in configuration see
 > [Overriding A Configuration](../architecture/application.md#overriding-a-configuration)

 Each blueprint comes with its own package that references to all the packages